privacyidea/privacyidea/doc/configuration/token_config.rst

 * mOTP - time based One Time Password tokens for mobile phones based on an a `public Algorithm <http://motp.sourceforge.net>`_.
 * password - A password token used for :ref:`lost_token` scenario.
-* registration - A special token type used for enrollment scenarios (see :ref:`faq_registration_code`).
+* :ref:`registration` - A special token type used for enrollment scenarios (see :ref:`faq_registration_code`).
 * Simple Pass - A token that only consists of the Token PIN.
 * :ref:`certificates` - A token that represents a client